rosekantor/awtp2/README.md

-# awtp2
-microbiome analyses for AWTP2
+# microbiome analyses for an metagenomics and amplicon sequencing of an advanced water treatment plant
+Includes:
+- Decontamination of amplicon and metagenomic data from low biomass samples
+- Analysis pipelines